ModelOriented/shapviz/cran-comments.md

 # shapviz 0.9.2

+## Resubmission 7

+No effect of setDTthreads(2).
+Removing now all tests with xgboost.

 ## Resubmission 6

 Test timing not fixed, still.
 Now testing to import {data.table} and setDTthreads(2) pre checks.